Category Archives: The Modern Era (1227-1936)

 Caroline Chisholm talked a local government leader into giving her an empty barracks for a women’s shelter.
 We might want to consider how often we take no for an answer.

-Chisholm had an idea of who she was as a child and organized her adulthood to obey that hevenly vision, even holding out for a husband who supported work women generally did not take on individually at the time.
+Chisholm had an idea of who she was as a child and organized her adulthood to obey that heavenly vision, even holding out for a husband who supported work women generally did not take on, individually, at the time.
 Are you underestimating how valuable your are?

 Harriet Tubman — March 10